evmoreno/AI-WildLife-Conservation/README.md

 https://www.linkedin.com/pulse/trains-elephants-what-could-possibly-have-common-ev-moreno/ This was inspired by Microsoft Project15, with a goal to conservation and ecosystem sustainability through use an open platform that brings the latest Microsoft cloud and Internet of Things (IoT) technologies to accelerate scientific teams building solutions like species tracking & observation, poaching prevention, ecosystem monitoring, pollution detection, etc. https://microsoft.github.io/project15/

+<H3> Macropod-AI </H3>
+This folder is a placeholder for a trained YOLO Model which identifies Brush Tailed Rock Wallabies.

+My objective is to capture and label an image set to assist local conservation initatives.
+Right now, I am exploring SOM camera's, use of drones.
+I am privelleged to live in Kangaroo Valley https://www.rockwallaby.org.au/#

 <H3> Chicken-AI -protoype</H3>